nathanl/authority/README.markdown

 Authority gives you a clean and easy way to say, in your Rails app, **who** is allowed to do **what** with your models.
 Unauthorized actions get a warning and an entry in a log file.

-It requires that you already have some kind of user object in your application, accessible from all controllers (like `current_user`).
+It requires that you already have some kind of user object in your application, accessible from all controllers and views via a method like `current_user` (configurable).

 [![Build Status](https://secure.travis-ci.org/nathanl/authority.png)](http://travis-ci.org/nathanl/authority)